gfagerlind/jenkins-opinionated/README.md

 The idea is that all the features are created and defined by the development community, you can as a developer, in this system create your own new "gocd" or "zuul", test it and deploy it just like any regular product change.

+There need of course to be somekind of casc boilerplate - this is currently TODO

 ### Hand over "emergency valve" functions, like prio etc to the development community
 In these examples you can quite easily put your own change set on higher priority up until merge, if you want etc - this is a good thing.
 Either trust, or fix, your community.